wrunion/tdd-in-space-e20/README.md

 | **Should calculate life expectancy on a chosen planet**  | User Input: Age: 25 Planet: Jupiter | Output: 75.81 |
 | **If user has surpassed planetary life expectancy, return a special message instead**  | User Input: Age: 95, Planet: Mars | Output: Congrats!
 You beat father time!
 You've lived 12.24 years longer than expected on Mars!

-### Other Project Requirements:
+### Project Requirements:
-1. Business logic is thoroughly tested with Jest.
+- [x] Business logic is thoroughly tested with Jest.
-2. Each spec was committed before writing its corresponding code.
+- [x] Each spec was committed before writing its corresponding code.
-3. Project utilizes ES6 features including classes, let and const.
+- [x] Project utilizes ES6 features including classes, let and const.
-4. Dependencies are managed with npm.
+- [x] Dependencies are managed with npm.
-5. Webpack is used to lint, bundle, and process code.
+- [x] Webpack is used to lint, bundle, and process code.

-### Known Bugs
-* None known at this time.

 ### Contact

-Contact me if you have questions or comments at winterrunion@gmail.com
+You're welcome to submit a pull request if you find any issues.
+You can reach me at winter@winterrunion.com.

 ### License
 _This software is licensed under the MIT license._